-In 2004 Bye-Tiller got the Jury Award at the Northern Norway Art Exhibition, with a painting based on photography.
-The exhibition toured the counties of Nordland, Troms and Finnmark in Norway
+In 2004 Bye-Tiller got the Jury Award at the Northern Norway Art Exhibition (Nordnorsken), with a painting based on photography.
+The exhibition toured the counties of Nordland, Troms and Finnmark in Norway.

 "Bye-Tiller’s painting «Woman under sail» displays a sort of dreamlike fantasy world that also has its origin in a perception of the outside world, specifically sailing, which is all about being in a boat, outside of it, seeing boats at a distance, dedicating oneself to water as an element as the sea unfolds like an woman’s open embrace in the form of the swaying silhouette of a boat."
 By art historian Olga Schmedling (Jury).